omminios/Fit-Feast/README.md

 ## Features

 - **Pantry Power-Up**: Track your kitchen ingredients and never let food go to waste
+  - Add ingredients with optional expiration dates to reduce food waste
+  - Visual indicators for expired or soon-to-expire items
+  - Edit quantities and expiration dates for existing items
 - **Gainz-Fuel Recipes**: Discover high-protein, macro-friendly recipes that match your available ingredients
 - **My Stacked Recipes**: Save your favorite recipes for quick access and build your personal collection
 - **User Authentication**: Secure sign-up and sign-in with email/password or Google OAuth